balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 - itself $\rightarrow$ the diagonal is always going to be blue
 - the identity $\rightarrow$ the first row and column will always be blue

-In the case of $Q_8$, some of the elements are not self-inverse, e.g. $i^{-1} = -i$, and we know that the elements commute with their own inverse.
+In the case of $Q_8$, some of the elements are not self-inverse, e.g. $i^{-1} = -i$, and we know that the elements commute with their inverse.
 In the current labeling, the inverses are next to each other, that's why we see the 2x2 blue squares on the diagonal.

 Also, notice the yellow grid.
 As we organized the elements by conjugacy class, a conjugacy class will be a contiguous interval of rows and columns.
-The intersection of these regions is the where the inter-class commutation relations are visible.
+The intersection of these regions is where the inter-class commutation relations are visible.
 We can see intra-class commutativity relations outside of the block diagonal squares.

 As I mentioned in the previous part, cyclic groups are abelian, every element commutes with each other, thus in the commutator plot we will have
 - a fully blue plot